- £440 per week

 Also Provided: Towels.
 Books and games.
 CD hi-fi, radio.
 Freezer and storage for bicycles available in stables.WiFi.

-Pets: One well-behaved dog welcome - please refer to our booking terms regarding pets.
+Pets: One small well-behaved dog welcome - please refer to our booking terms regarding pets.

 Notes: This is a non-smoking property.
 Mobile signal weak except Vodafone which is variable.
 Short breaks may be available please call contact our office for further information.